William Stuart (1798–1874)

 Sir William Stuart (31 October 1798 – 7 July 1874), was a British Tory politician.

+Biography

 Stuart was the son of the Most Reverend William Stuart, Archbishop of Armagh, fourth son of Prime Minister John Stuart, 3rd Earl of Bute.
 His mother was Sophia Margaret Juliana, daughter of Thomas Penn, of Stoke Poges, Buckinghamshire.

 He was educated at St John's College, Cambridge.

 Stuart was Member of Parliament for Armagh City from 1820 to 1826, and returned to Parliament as one of two representatives for Bedfordshire in 1830, a seat he held until 1831 and again from 1832 to 1835.
 Stuart was also a Deputy Lieutenant.
 He resided at Tempsford Hall, Bedfordshire, and Aldenham Abbey, Hertfordshire.

+Stuart was a Freemason and the Grand Master of the Masonic Knights Templar from 1861 to 1872.

+Family

 Stuart married firstly Henrietta Mariah Sarah, daughter of Admiral Sir Charles Pole Bt MP.
 They had four children: